chumingqian/Deploy_Yolov4_On_Ultra96_v2/README_eng.md

 </div>

+Acknowledgements:
+====
-Acknowledgements:  Thank you for the Summer School co-organized by XILINX & NICU.
+Thank you for the Summer School co-organized by XILINX & NICU.
 This Summer School is memorable.
-We had experienced the Nanjing epidemic and Shanghai typhoon-' fireworks ', Finally we arrived on the land of XILINX _ 2021 SUMMER SCHOOL.
+We had experienced the Nanjing epidemic and Shanghai typhoon-'Fireworks'.
+Finally we arrived on the land of XILINX _ 2021 SUMMER SCHOOL.

 ======

 <div align="center">